pytorch/xla/README.md

 ### TPU

 To install PyTorch/XLA stable build in a new TPU VM:
-Note: As of 05/29/2025, we have build for Python 3.8 to 3.11, please use one of the support versions
+Note: Builds are available for Python 3.8 to 3.11; please use one of the supported versions.

 ```sh
 # - for venv